Subprofile-aware diversification of recommendations

 A user of a recommender system is more likely to be satisfied by one or more of the recommendations if each individual recommendation is relevant to her but additionally if the set of recommendations is diverse.
 The most common approach to recommendation diversification uses re-ranking: the recommender system scores a set of candidate items for relevance to the user; it then re-ranks the candidates so that the subset that it will recommend achieves a balance between relevance and diversity.
 Ordinarily, we expect a trade-off between relevance and diversity: the diversity of the set of recommendations increases by including items that have lower relevance scores but which are different from the items already in the set.
-In early work, the diversity of a set of recommendations was given by an aggregate of their distances from one another, according to some semantic distance metric defined on item features such as movie genres.
+In early work, the diversity of a set of recommendations was given by the average of their distances from one another, according to some semantic distance metric defined on item features such as movie genres.
 More recent intent-aware diversification methods formulate diversity in terms of coverage and relevance of aspects.
 The aspects are most commonly defined in terms of item features.
 By trying to ensure that the aspects of a set of recommended items cover the aspects of the items in the user’s profile, the level of diversity is more personalized.
 In offline experiments on pre-collected datasets, intent-aware diversification using item features as aspects sometimes defies the relevance/diversity trade-off: there are configurations in which the recommendations exhibits increases in both relevance and diversity.
-In this thesis, we present a new form of intent-aware diversification, which we call SPAD (Subprofile-Aware Diversification).
-In SPAD and its variants, the aspects are not item features; they are subprofiles of the user’s profile.
-We present a number of different ways to extract subprofiles from a user’s profile.
+In this paper, we present a new form of intent-aware diversification, which we call SPAD (Subprofile-Aware Diversification), and a variant called RSPAD (Relevance-based SPAD).
+In SPAD, the aspects are not item features; they are subprofiles of the user’s profile.
+We present and compare a number of different ways to extract subprofiles from a user’s profile.
 None of them is defined in terms of item features.
-Therefore, SPAD and its variants are useful even in domains where item features are not available or are of low quality.
-On several pre-collected datasets from different domains (movies, music, books, social network), we compare SPAD and its variants to intent-aware methods in which aspects are item features.
-We also compare them to calibrated recommendations, which are related to intent-aware recommendations.
-We find on these datasets that SPAD and its variants suffer even less from the relevance/diversity trade-off: across all datasets, they increase both relevance and diversity for even more configurations than other approaches.
-Moreover, we apply SPAD to the task of automatic playlist continuation (APC), in which relevance is the main goal, not diversity.
-We find that, even when applied to the task of APC, SPAD increases both relevance and diversity.
+Therefore, SPAD is useful even in domains where item features are not available or are of low quality.
+On three pre-collected datasets from three different domains (movies, music artists and books), we compare SPAD and RSPAD to intent-aware methods in which aspects are item features.
+We find on these datasets that SPAD and RSPAD suffer even less from the relevance/diversity trade-off: across all three datasets, they increase both relevance and diversity for even more configurations than other approaches to diversification.
+Moreover, we find that SPAD and RSPAD are the most accurate systems across all three datasets.